 Yandex.Metrica collects depersonalized information about user sessions on your site.
 The service tracks users by anonymous browser IDs that are saved as cookies.

-This report contains a list of all users who have visited your site at least once since the tag was created.
-It also shows the history of sessions and user actions on your site.
+This report contains a list of users who visited your site at least once since the tag was created, as well as the history of their visits and actions on the site.
 For example, you can see goal conversions and calls, if they are transmitted to Yandex.Metrica via the call tracker.